tessercat/pbx-docs/client/todo/profile.md

+I should spend more time
+with the memory profiler
+because I'm no expert.

-I'm pretty sure
+I'm fairly sure
-there are no memory leaks,
+there are no memory leaks.
-but not 100%.

 I'm mostly concerned about
 hanging references to requests,